-The undertaking is capitalised at 200 million francs CFA, and on its behalf further investigations have been undertaken
+The undertaking is capitalised at 200 million francs CFA, and on its behalf further investigations have been undertaken by the syndicate grouped round the Bureau de Recherches and the European Coal and Steel Community, underlining the interest that the European Community and its Common Market has in Africa's primary resources.
+What makes Gabon's iron ore deposits so interesting is their proximity to important electrical power resources, capable of affording abundant electricity at an estimated rate of one franc CFA per kilowatt.
 Fiat's inclusion in this consortium is an illustration of the inevitability of monopoly's extension into capital investment in less developed countries.
 Fiat is not simply an automobile producing company, but a vast industrial organisation which has penetrated deeply into financial investment in Europe and beyond.
-Founded in Turin in 1899, Fiat had grown in sixtythree years into the second-largest motor manufacturer in Europe and the fourth largest in the world after General Motors, Ford and Volkswagen.
+Founded in Turin in 1899, Fiat has grown in sixty-three years into the second-largest motor manufacturer in Europe and the fourth largest in the world after General Motors, Ford and Vollkswagen.
 If Simca, which is linked with Fiat, is added to Fiat's production, it is larger than that of Volkswagen.
 But Fiat's growth came, not through automobile manufacturing, but through industrial production connected with armaments during the first world war, its expansion continuing in the second world war.
 It made profit out of the devastation that came to Italy and continued to build itself up in the post-war period under its founder, an ex-cavalry officer of a well-to-do Turin family, Giovanni Agnelli, in whom 'business genius was combined with the ruthlessness of an American railroad or oil tycoon of the old days'.

 In its working year of 1960 the Fiat company had investments in other companies valued at some £26,700,000, a valuation decided by the company, since under Italian company law this is left entirely to 'the discretion of the company's accountants, and figures listed in Italian balance sheets under this heading usually bear no relation whatsoever to the market value or even to the face value of the equities and bonds held'.
 Cement, camera and film manufacture are among the company's ventures.
 A subsidiary, Unione Cementi Marchino, produces 16 million tons of cement yearly.
 The Cinzano vermouth which is so widely enjoyed throughout the world is among Fiat's undertakings.
-Its subsidiary, Impresit, is busy wherever hydroelectrical dams are being constructed.
+Its subsidiary, Impresit, is busy wherever hydro-electrical dams are being constructed.
 It built the Kariba dam in Rhodesia and is working on Ghana's Volta dam.
 Fiat owns property all over the world.
 Practically the whole of the Rue Blanche in Paris's notorious night-life world is owned by Fiat, as well as land, hotels and pleasure facilities in Sestriere, a leading Italian winter sports resort.